GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 ------------------------
 # Optional Section Starts

-## Improving Performance with Reranking and GraphRAG
+## Improving RAG Accuracy with Advanced Techniques - Reranking and GraphRAG

 ### What is a Reranker
 A reranker is a system or algorithm used to improve the relevance of search results.
 It takes an initial set of results generated by a primary search algorithm and reorders them based on additional criteria or more sophisticated models.
 The goal of reranking is to enhance the quality and relevance of the results presented to the user, often by leveraging machine learning models that consider various factors such as user behavior, contextual information, and advanced relevance scoring techniques.